Health and wellbeing

 ReFresh is a young people’s drug and alcohol service providing confidential support for young people up to the age of 18 who live, study or work in Hull.

-This transition worker will be more community based and will be present at Kenworthy House once a week on a Tuesday and will be available for you to meet with in an informal setting, speak to your personal advisor for more information.
+Callie will be more community based and will be present at Kenworthy House once a week on a Tuesday and will be available for you to meet with in an informal setting, speak to your personal advisor for more information.

 Sexual Health